johnchins/Customer-Behavior-Analysis-PowerBI/README.md

 ### 👶🧓 **4.
 Mature Customers Drive Sales**

 * The **age group above 55** accounts for the highest order volume (≈21K orders).
-  ➡ Older shoppers are a loyal and active segment — ideal for loyalty programs or premium products.
+  ➡ Older shoppers are a loyal and active segment; ideal for loyalty programs or premium products.

 ---